<< July 2008 >>

 How can you help our company be more profitable?

 I'm a stickler for the bottom line.
-With typical IT budgets being squeezed in response to current economic forcasts, I have a responsibilty to my company to be consistantly searching for more effective ways to perform critical tasks, finding and establishing relationships with more affordable vendors, and carefully reviewing technology spending requests that are channeled through my group to ensure that everyone is taking an equally-hard look at spending.
+With typical IT budgets being squeezed in response to current economic forecasts, I have a responsibilty to my company to be consistantly searching for more effective ways to perform critical tasks, finding and establishing relationships with more affordable vendors, and carefully reviewing technology spending requests that are channeled through my group to ensure that everyone is taking an equally-hard look at spending.
 This doesn't mean "never spend anything"; this means being frugal, and spending in such a manner as to maximize the overall benefit to the company.

 How do you go about making important decisions?